Retronator/Pixel-Art-Academy/packages/pixelartacademy-learnmode-intro/readme.md

 ### Intro

-The base Learn Mode module that sets everything up and provides the tutorial or demo content.
+The base Learn Mode module that sets everything up and provides the pixel art tools tutorial (demo) content.